varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 ## (1) Adaptive Muon
-Several recent papers have highlighted the benefits of adding an adaptive estimation term to Muon [^normuon] [^adamuon] [^adago] [^frans].
-Since one of these methods (Normuon) was incorporated into the speedrun on October 24th, I want to motivate why adaptive Muon  variants work.
+The Modded NanoGPT speedrun uses an adaptive variant of Muon called NorMuon [^normuon].
+Several recent papers have explored similar adaptive extensions [^adamuon] [^adago] [^frans].
+In this section, I want to explain what "adaptive Muon" means and why it helps.

 %% I want to provide an overview of the literature on adaptive Muon variants, why it is effective, and why you might consider adopting it for yourself. %%